-Steven’s opponents have substantial experience in family law and/or criminal defense, but Steven has nearly twenty years’ experience practicing law in cases involving contract, construction, real estate, intellectual property, discrimination, business torts, banking, finance, common law torts, uniform commercial code, nuisance, condemnation/eminent domain, administrative law, election law, sex abuse, wage and hour claims, criminal, and more.
+Steven has nearly twenty years of experience practicing law in cases involving contract, construction, real estate, intellectual property, discrimination, business torts, banking, finance, common law torts, uniform commercial code, nuisance, condemnation/eminent domain, administrative law, election law, sex abuse, wage and hour claims, criminal, family law, and more.

-Steven is a former reserve police officer with the City of Hillsboro, which gives him direct understanding of the criminal justice system from all sides.
+A former reserve police officer with the City of Hillsboro, Steven commands direct understanding of the criminal justice system from all sides.
 He has represented plaintiffs, defendants, third party plaintiffs and defendants, interveners, and interpleaders.
 His trial experience includes 54 courtroom trials to date, which range from simple traffic matters to complex multi-week trials on complicated legal matters.
 He has also handled countless arbitrations, administrative contested hearings, and mediations, in addition to helping hundreds of clients avoid litigation through risk management and legal advising.
-Cumulatively, Steven has widest and most extensive legal experience of any candidate seeking Position No. 5.
+Cumulatively, Steven the has widest and most extensive legal experience of any candidate seeking Position No. 5.

 Steven is fair, balanced, patient, and above all, has a passion for the law.